USA Softball: Amateur programs

 The USA softball youth program began in 1974.
 Over 80,000 teams, 1.3 million players, and 300,000 coaches participate in USA Softball's youth division on an annual basis.

 The USA Softball adult program began in 1934.
 With over 170,000 teams, 2.5 million players, and 500,000 coaches involved on an annual basis, the adult program is the largest USA Softball program.
 USA Softball provides programs of competition for adults including fast pitch, slow pitch, and modified pitch for men and women.

 National Softball Hall of Fame and museum

 The National Softball Hall of Fame was dedicated May 26, 1973, in Oklahoma City.
 It is located at Devon Park and is open to the public.
 It has 337 members, including players, managers, umpires, and other suitable individuals.

 Rule book

 USA Softball publishes an updated rule book for softball each year which is widely used by adult and youth recreational leagues in the United States and abroad.
 The USA Softball rules were also used for the softball competition when it was an Olympic sport between 1996 and 2008.
-The most recent Olympics to feature softball were in the 2020 Summer Olympics, held in 2021, used the virtually identical WBSC ruleset.
+The most recent Olympics to feature softball, the 2020 Summer Olympics, held in 2021, used the virtually identical WBSC ruleset.